 Today, take a detour off the Ring Road and head north on Route 87 to explore the fishing town of Husavík.

 From May to September, this is one of the best places in the world to spot whales.
 They can often be seen from the coast, but increase your chances by taking a Traditional Whale Watching Boat Tour.
-In July humpback whale sightings are almost guaranteed and from April to August puffins can be seen fishing in the waters.

-In the afternoon head back to Mývatn via route 85 and 864, where there are a few spots to stop on the way –
+In the afternoon, head back to Mývatn via route 85 and 864, where there are a few spots to stop on the way:

 - Ásbyrgi is a unique horseshoe-shaped canyon that stretches 3.5 kilometres long and 1.1 kilometres wide.

-- Hljóðaklettar is a collection of basalt columns diverging in multiple directions creating swirls, spirals, roses and arches that are known to produce haunting acoustic effects.
+- Hljóðaklettar is a collection of basalt columns diverging in multiple directions, creating swirls, spirals, roses and arches that are known to produce haunting acoustic effects.

 - Dettifoss is the largest waterfall by volume in Iceland and one of the most powerful in Europe.
-It plunges 44 metres into a canyon creating a watery spectacle.
+It plunges 44 metres into a canyon, creating a watery spectacle.

 It’s a 3-hour drive along the Ring Road from Mývatn to the town of Blönðuós.
 On the way, stop at Goðafoss, one of the most attractive waterfalls in Iceland.